podcast

 British Broadcaster Jez Cox – Part Two

-Send us a textI’m circling back to finish up my conversation with British broadcaster Jez Cox.
+Send a textI’m circling back to finish up my conversation with British broadcaster Jez Cox.
 For cycling and triathlon fans who follow those sports, chances are you regularly hear Jez’s voice.
-If you haven’t heard him covering a bike race or a cyclocross event, then you may have heard him covering the Olympics for Eurosport, particularly in the events of surfing, swimming and break dancing.I had such a blast talking with Jez for the Full Disclosure with Roben Farzad podcast (in which I also...
+If you haven’t heard him covering a bike race or a cyclocross event, then you may have heard him covering the Olympics for Eurosport, particularly in the events of surfing, swimming and break dancing.I had such a blast talking with Jez for the Full Disclosure with Roben Farzad podcast (in which I also in...

 2024-11-08